From gourmet burgers to stoned baked pizza, see some of the most profitable food truck items

 - 15 Most Profitable Concession Stand Food Items

 Some of the best food in the world was created out of necessity by the poor.

 Did you know the early versions of pizza (known then as galette flatbread) sold on the street in 16th century Naples, were known as a “dish for poor people”?

 The same goes for the garlic sauce used as a topping for pizza, known as “peasant food”

 So you can see why this would be a profitable food truck item that is cheap to produce and can be sold at a premium.

 Sometimes sold as a main meal or as a side at food trucks that sell products such as burgers or hotdogs.

-Loaded fries are extremely cheap to produce as all you are really using is potatoes, salt, pepper, a range of seasoning and toppings.
+Loaded fries are extremely cheap to produce as all you are using is potatoes, salt, pepper, and a range of seasonings and toppings.